jigar-gupta-dev/Another-Goat/README.md

 - yes and yes again
 - Good to go

+> git diff --staged
+- It shows the difference between the changes made in the staging area and the repository

 > git diff
 - It shows the difference between the changes made in the repository

+> git branch
+- It shows the branches in the repository

+> git checkout -b branch-name
+- It creates a new branch and switches to it

+> git checkout branch-name
+- It switches to the branch

+> git merge branch-name
+- It merges the branch to the current branch

+> git branch -d branch-name
+- It deletes the branch

+> git branch -D branch-name
+- It deletes the branch forcefully

+> git reset
+- It resets the changes made in the repository

+> git reset --hard commit-id
+- It resets the changes made in the repository to the commit-id

+> git reset --soft commit-id
+- It resets the changes made in the repository to the commit-id but it keeps the changes in the staging area

+> git reset --soft <commit-id>
+- It resets the changes made in the repository to the commit-id but it keeps the changes in the staging area

+> git reset --hard <commit-id>
+- It resets the changes made in the repository to the commit-id and it deletes the changes in the staging area

+> git stash
+- It stashes the changes made in the repository

+> git stash apply
+- It applies the changes made in the repository

+> git stash list
+- It shows the list of stashes

+> git stash drop stash@{0}
+- It drops the stash

+> git tag tag-name
+- It creates a tag

+> git tag -a tag-name -m "message"
+- It creates a tag with a message

+> git tag -d tag-name
+- It deletes the tag

+> git tag -a tag-name -m "message"
+- It creates a tag with a message

+> git rm file-name
+- It removes the file from the repository

+> git clean -fd
+- It removes the untracked files from the repository
+- f forces the removal
+- d removes untracked directories as well

+> git fetch origin
+- It fetches the changes from the remote repository